Methylphenidate extended-release capsulesPronunciation

-Store methylphenidate extended-release capsules at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store methylphenidate extended-release capsules at room temperature.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep methylphenidate extended-release capsules out of the reach of children and away from pets.

 - If you have any questions about methylphenidate extended-release capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Methylphenidate extended-release capsules is to be used only by the patient for whom it is prescribed.
+- Methylphenidate extended-release capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.